 The Madonna del Latte Church is located in the suburb of the same name in Lenola.
-It was built on the site where a pagan temple founded by Greek refugees is supposed to have been
+It was built on the site where a pagan temple founded by Greek refugees is supposed to have stood.

 Church of the Madonna del Latte Lenola